Lewis Williams (boxer)

-Lewis Williams (born 24 December 1998, Leamington Spa) is an English boxer.
-He participated at the 2022 European Amateur Boxing Championships, winning the bronze medal in the heavyweight event.
-He previously participated at the 2021 AIBA World Boxing Championships in the heavyweight event, but was defeated in the quarter final by Madiyar Saydrakhimov.
+Lewis Williams (born 24 December 1998 in Leamington Spa) is an English boxer.
+He competed at the 2022 European Amateur Boxing Championships, winning the bronze medal in the heavyweight event.
+He previously competed at the 2021 AIBA World Boxing Championships in the heavyweight event, but was defeated in the quarter-final by Madiyar Saydrakhimov.

 Williams competed at the 2022 Commonwealth Games, winning the gold medal in the heavyweight division.
 He defeated Ato Plodzicki-Faoagali 5-0 in the final.